Ultrasonic Brews,

 Why Ultrasonics?

 Ultrasonics can enhance extractions in a number of ways.
-We bring this to you through the production of our concentrate bottles which we have at events and for dropoff in San Diego county.
+We bring this to you through the production of our concentrate bottles which we have at events in San Diego and shipped to anywhere in the US.

 • No bitterness or acidity